kenj3/NET-Project-Architecture/Frontend-Guide.md

 ## General Meta Rules
 ###  Encoding
 Use UTF-8 (no BOM).

 Make sure your editor uses UTF-8 as character encoding, without a byte order mark.
 Specify the encoding in HTML templates and documents with <meta charset="utf-8">.

+### Comments
+Explain code as needed, where possible.
+Use comments to explain code: What does it cover, what purpose does it serve, and why is the respective solution used or preferred?